lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_02/Exercise_02.md

 1. In the new device, Sensor tab click on the "**+**" sign to create a new sensor
 	![](images/14.png)

-1. In the General Information section, enter a name such as "**Soil_Sensor_REST", select Sensor Type you have created earlier (i.e. Soil\_SensorTypeXX, where **XX** must be replaced with your workstation ID) and ignore the Alternate ID as it's optional.
+1. In the General Information section, enter a name such as "**Soil_Sensor_REST**", select Sensor Type you have created earlier and ignore the Alternate ID as it's optional.
 This Soil\_Sensor automatically provides Soil\_pH, Soil\_Moisture and it also supports an alert: these are the capabilities we have previously defined.
 Once done click on **Add**
 	![](images/15.png)

 1. The new sensor is created and you should be able to see the **Soil_Sensor_REST under the **Sensors** tab of the REST\_Client\_XX device onboarded earlier